ComposableFi/composable/docs/docs/technology/restaking/architecture.md

 ### Fishermen Protocol
 These are actors who ensure operators are being honest and signal if an operator is misbehaving and needs to be slashed.
 Anyone is allowed to become a Fisherman and rewards are provided to any misbehaviour reports via Slashing.

-### CVM
-Send stake and un-stake messages from PoS chains to Picasso Cosmos.
-Users can originate these requests from the PoS chains they restake assets.
-Additionally, users can (un)delegate their stake to operators of AVSes.
-These are all operations that are executed on the chain where the user assets live, and are propagated using CVM.

 ### Slashing Contract
 The process involves detecting malicious behavior, initiating slashing requests, and executing specific steps based on the type of slashing chosen by the AVS.